-The shortlist with the 15 best photo series will be released on 26 March 2019.
+On April 9, 2019, we are going to announce the shortlist with the 15 best photo series and the winner.
 The winner will be announced on 9 April 2019.
 The winner will receive attractive prizes: ZEISS camera lenses of their choice worth a total of 12,000 euros, and 3,000 euros to cover travels costs for a photo project.
 The award ceremony will take place on 17 April 2019 as part of the Sony World Photography Awards in London.
 The winning photos plus a selection of those shortlisted will be on display at Somerset House in London.
 The winner will attend the opening of the exhibition.
 ZEISS will also invite the winner to visit company headquarters in Germany.
 There they will get a peek behind the scenes at ZEISS and have ample opportunity to test out ZEISS lenses for themselves.
 The winner will also have the chance to collaborate directly with ZEISS and the World Photography Organisation.

 The submitted photographs will be judged by a renowned jury that is composed of three international experts from the photography industry.
 The jury will evaluate both the photographic quality as well as the creativity of the works.
 The jury is particularly looking for a powerful story that is clearly recognizable in the images.